illinois-cs241/illinois-cs241.github.io/_slides/utilities_unleashed.md

 * At the start of each program, a program gets one process, but each program can make more processes.

-* powerful, but isolated!
+* Powerful, but isolated!
+Can only communicate with each other by explicit means.

-* by default, no process can communicate with another process.

-## Contents of a Process
+## Contents of a Process Memory Space

-* Stack: Where declared variables live, grows down, W^X
+* Stack: Where declared variables live, grows down, writable only
 * Heap: Where malloc'd memory lives, grows up, writable only
-* Data segment: globals, static vars,
+* Data segment: globals, static vars, some parts writable, some parts readable
-* Text segment: executable instructions
+* Text segment: program instructions, the only executable part of a program

 ## Address Space of a Process